Owned67/MonumentAddonsTanki/README.md

   - Also spawns the entity at other matching monuments (e.g., if at a gas station, will spawn at all gas stations).
     - A monument is considered a match if it has the same short prefab name or the same alias as the monument you are aiming at.
 The Monument Finder plugin will assign aliases for primarily underground tunnels.
 For example, `station-sn-0` and `station-we-0` will both use the `TrainStation` alias, allowing all train stations to have the same entities.
   - Saves the entity info to the plugin data file so that reloading the plugin (or restarting the server) will respawn the entity.
+- `maprefab <prefab>` -- Creates an instance of a non-entity prefab.
+Note: This is **very** limited.
+Only prefabs with the `assets/bundled/prefabs/modding` path are supported, and the prefab instances are not networked to clients (because the game does not offer that capability) so they will be invisible, despite having real effects on the server side.
+This command is intended primarily for placing CH47 drop zones (`maprefab dropzone`), but it can also be used to place loot and NPC spawners that custom maps tend to use, although you will have much greater control of spawners when using the spawn point capabilities of the plugin instead.
 - `mapaste <file>` -- Pastes a building from the CopyPaste plugin, using the specified file name.
+- `maundo` -- Undo a recent `makill` action.
 - `mashow <optional_profile_name> <optional_duration_in_seconds>` -- Shows debug information about nearby entities spawned by this plugin, for the specified duration.
 Defaults to 60 seconds.
   - Debug information is also automatically displayed for at least 60 seconds when using other commands.
   - When specifying a profile name, entities belonging to other profiles will have gray text.